rforssen.net / iot

 )

-The app never writes to the web server directly.
-It pushes telemetry through platform.report(), which forwards to both /status responses and heartbeat payloads.
+The app never writes to the web server or heartbeat directly.
+It pushes key/value pairs through platform.report(), which forwards to both GET /status and each outgoing heartbeat payload.

 platform.report(